Chaitalykundu/DBT-study/Theory/04-Core Concepts/03-dbt-seed.md

 This will:

+- Read all `.csv` files in the /seeds folder
 - Upload the CSV to your data warehouse
 - Create a table with the same name as the file (e.g., `raw_customers`)